Nikhil024/lowes-assignment/README.md

 ## Server-side usage(PORT: 8080) - NodeJS

-> create a new file .env which will have the below attributes
+> create a new file in backend/ directory with name as .env which will have the below attributes or pass these as environment variables

 ```terminal
     - SERVER_PORT=